JohnELester/Flipper-ARTM-NFC-card-scans/README.md

 # Flipper ARTM NFC card scans
 _I decided I should start sharing the NFC scans of all the discarded cards I've been finding in the Metro in Montreal.
 Lots of fun decoding them.
 I'll keep adding more over time.
-Enjoy! -Pathfinder_
+Enjoy!_

 Various NFC-based [ARTM](https://www.artm.quebec/) transit cards in Quebec scanned with the [Flipper Zero](https://flipperzero.one/).